laytya/LilSparkysWorkshop-vanilla/LilSparkysWorkshop/readme.txt

 - removed dependency on advanced tradeskill window
 - fix bug where addon initialized prior to auctioneer loading
 - now loads on demand

+v0.4 - mar.1,2017 (by laytya at github)
+- ported from TBC version
+- Added AUX support
+- refactoring startup
+- vendor and disenchantsupport from AUX

+v0.4b - nov.29,2017 (by laytya at github)
+- Fixed AUX support (actual on nov 29 2017)